Pulp (paper): Applications

 The main applications for pulp are paper and board production.
 The furnish of pulps used depends on the quality on the finished paper.
 Important quality parameters are wood furnish, brightness, viscosity, extractives, dirt count and strength.

 Chemical pulps are used for making nanocellulose.

 Speciality pulp grades have many other applications.
 Dissolving pulp is used in making regenerated cellulose that is used textile and cellophane production.
 It is also used to make cellulose derivatives.
 Fluff pulp is used in diapers, feminine hygiene products and nonwovens.

 Paper production

 The Fourdrinier Machine is the basis for most modern papermaking, and it has been used in some variation since its conception.
 It accomplishes all the steps needed to transform pulp into a final paper product.

 Economics

 In 2009, NBSK pulp sold for $650/ton in the United States.
 The price had dropped due to falling demand when newspapers reduced their size, in part, as a result of the recession.
+By 2024 this price had recovered to $1315/ton.